achmaddwiprasetyo/3D-Geometri-openGL/README.md

 **Step 3**<br/>
 Open your Visual Studio app and create a new project empty project C++, After the project is created, right click on the project name, select > add > new item > select c++ file (name the project).<br/>
 **Step 4**<br/>
-Next, right-click again on the name of the project you created, select Properties.<br/>
+Next, right-click again on the name of the project you created, select Properties.
 1. Change Configure to Debug and select Platform Win32
 2. Select the C/C++ menu > General > Additional Include Directories > Edit > New Line
 3. Select a folder from the glut library *C:\openGL\glew-1.11.0\include* and *C:\openGL\freeglut\include*
 4. Then select the linker menu > General > Additional Include Directories > Edit > New Line
 5. Select a folder from the glut library *C:\openGL\glew-1.11.0\lib* and *C:\openGL\freeglut\lib*
 6. Then select the linker menu > Input > Additional Dependencies > Edit > add text *freeglut.lib;glew32.lib;*
+7. Copy the source code [3d.cpp](https://github.com/achmaddwiprasetyo/3D-Geometri-openGL/blob/main/UAS_Grafika_Komputer/UAS_Grafika_Komputer/3d.cpp) to the C++ file that was created previously